livinghumanz/transliteration-of-text-to-indian-languages-api/README.md

 # transliteration-of-text-to-indian-languages-api
-a front-end that will display the transliteration suggestions as the user types a word in English and allow them to choose one suggestion.
+a front-end that will display the transliteration suggestions as the user types a word in English and allow them to choose one suggestion.(language is saved based on your previous choice (cookie))
 # source and references
 particle.js file => https://github.com/VincentGarreau/particles.js/
 other references => w3schools , stackoverflow ,Coderanch